 Key applications include:

-For a sports tech provider, Oxagile built an AI-powered solution that automatically compiles key match moments sucha as goals, saves, and red cards, into short highlight reels.
+For a sports tech provider, Oxagile built an AI-powered solution that automatically compiles key match moments such as goals, saves, and red cards, into short highlight reels.

 These clips are delivered to users within seconds, ready to watch or share, keeping fans engaged even after the final whistle.

-The system not only enhances fan experience but also gives media teams ready-to-publish social content in real time.
+The system does more than enhance the fan experience, also giving media teams ready-to-publish social content in real time.

 A great app doesn’t care where your audience watches, it just works.
 Today’s users might start watching on a phone, continue on a laptop, and cast to their TV, all in one session.
 Your live streaming platform needs to be ready.